antelif/Lending-Library-API/README.md

     ```
 2. <b>Create new book copy:<b/>
     ```
-    isbn: String - not blank :light_bulb_on: to be added ISB validation
+    isbn: String - not blank - to be added ISBN validation
     state: String - not null - available values: [NEW,  GOOD, BAD]
     status: String - available values [AVAILABLE, LENT], if value is not provided ‘AVAILABLE’ is default.
     ```
 3. <b>Create a new book:</b>
     ```
     title: String - not blank - max 50 characters
-    isbn: String - not blank :light_bulb_on: to be added ISB validation
+    isbn: String - not blank to be added ISB validation
     authorId: Long - not null
     publisherId: Long - not null
     ```